 EM residents complete three dedicated blocks of Pediatric Emergency Medicine at CMH each year of residency, as well as working a few shifts during each month they are assigned to the TMC Emergency Department.
 PICU and NICU rotations are also done under the auspice of CMH.

 Saint Luke’s Hospital

 Saint Luke’s Hospital is a 480-bed tertiary care hospital offering many specialized programs and services.
 The network of 550 skilled physicians represents more than 56 medical specialties and sub-specialties.
 Special strengths are the Level I Trauma Center and Level III Neonatal Intensive Care Nursery, the highest designations in the state, comprehensive cardiac treatment in the Mid America Heart Institute, a regional Center for High Risk Maternity Care, Ambulatory Surgery Center, Cancer Center, a Stroke Center, a state-designated Regional Arthritis Center, Sleep Lab, Sexual Assault Treatment Center, and Kidney Dialysis/Transplant Center.

 The emergency department sees both adult and pediatric patients.
-EM residents rotate at Saint Luke’s for some specialty rotations, such as Pulmonology and Cardiology.
-They also complete a month in the Emergency Department at Saint Luke’s.
+EM residents rotate at Saint Luke’s for some specialty rotations: Pulmonary ICU, Neuro-ICU, Anesthesia, and Cardiology.
+They also complete a 2-week community block in the Emergency Department at Saint Luke’s.

 Truman Medical Center – Lakewood